grittins/grittins/README.md

 - 👋 Hi, Rezwan here @grittins
 - 💻 Recently completed a Data Analytics certificate from University of Toronto
 - 📚 Bachelor's in Business Economics from University of Alberta
-- 👀 Interested in Data, Analytics & Insights, Sales, Backend, Crypto space, Web3
+- 👀 Interested in Data, Analytics & Insights, Sales and Consultation, Backend, Crypto space, Web3
 - 🔎 Looking for full-time/contract opportunities
 - 📫 How to reach me? rezoneferdous@gmail.com OR grittins1@gmail.com